KemonDream/MacThermalAway/README.md

   - we can run "kextstat | grep -v com.apple" to determine whitch kext is really loaded.
   - In my case, I have installed those three kext but NoBdProcHot was not loaded.
 And I have to run a automatic code on Automator to manually diable BD_PROCHOT.
     -The code for Automator will be provided.
+ - Step X : Test your System stability by running Cinebench or p95 under MacOS.
+Test known issues for good.
 # Known Issues
 - Not stable for now
 - Login progress bar may be a much slower loading than usual.